mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 Your computer system stores a lot of information about files that normally remains hidden as you create and play with the files.
-One set of file attributes you\'ll run into, though, is permissions.
-Who\'s able to edit your files?
+One set of file attributes you'll run into, though, is permissions.
+Who's able to edit your files?
 Hopefully not every person who logs in to the system (and many systems are still shared by multiple people nowadays).
 This section discussion ownership and permissions.

-First, let\'s see what the system itself can tell us about its files.
+First, let's see what the system itself can tell us about its files.
-We\'ll execute the familiar `ls` command with an addition `-l` (that\'s the lower-case letter "L") option for a long listing:\
+We'll execute the familiar `ls` command with an addition `-l` (that's the lower-case letter "L") option for a long listing:

     $ ls -l
     total 72